Find Your Friends

 Find Your Friends is a 2025 thriller film written and directed by Izabel Pakzad and starring Helena Howard, Bella Thorne, Zión Moreno, Chloe Cherry and Sophia Ali.
-The film premiered at the 29th Fantasia International Film Festival in 2025.

-In April 2024, it was announced that filming had concluded.
+In April 2024, it was announced that filming had concluded and the film premiered at the 29th Fantasia International Film Festival in 2025.
+Shudder acquired the film and is scheduled to be released on June 12, 2026.